Hinrichsta/SP25-CYBR8950/Project Proposal/Methodology.md

         - Citation: Allifah, N.M. & Zualkernan, I.A.
 (2022).
 Ranking Security of IoT-Based Smart Home Consumer Devices.
 IEEE Access.

   - [Analysis of Security Challenges and Issues in IoT Enabled Smart Homes](https://ieeexplore.ieee.org/document/9683324)
-    - These researchers argue that securing IoT systems requires a multi-layered approach that encompasses physical security, data encryption, and robust access control mechanisms (Patel et al., 2023).
-Various encryption protocols, such as end-to-end encryption and lightweight cryptography, have been proposed to mitigate data breaches, while advancements in machine learning are being explored to predict and prevent potential threats (Nguyen et al., 2022).
-Additionally, the integration of blockchain technology is gaining attention as a potential solution to enhance the integrity and transparency of IoT networks (Lee et al., 2023).
-Despite these efforts, challenges remain in balancing security measures with device performance and cost-effectiveness, indicating the need for ongoing research to address the evolving landscape of IoT security.
+    - These researchers argue that securing IoT systems requires a multi-layered approach that encompasses physical security, data encryption, and robust access control mechanisms.
+Various encryption protocols, such as end-to-end encryption and lightweight cryptography, have been proposed to mitigate data breaches, while advancements in machine learning are being explored to predict and prevent potential threats.
+The integration of blockchain technology is gaining attention as a potential solution to enhance the integrity and transparency of IoT networks.
         - Citation: (2021).
 Analysis of Security Challenges and Issues in IoT Enabled Smart Homes.
 IEEE Conference Publication.